Battle of Larissa: Battle

 On 3 November 1082, Bohemond advanced from his encampment in Trikala to lay siege to the city of Larissa.
 Next to nothing is known about the course of the siege or the city's fortifications.
 Larissa's governor Leo Kephalas, an experienced officer, sent a letter to Alexios requesting urgent assistance six months into the siege (April 1083), as the siege had begun to take its toll on the defenders.
 The Byzantines then resorted to organizing a plot within the Norman army, spearheaded by the officers Peter of Aulps, Renaldus, and William, who were accused of attempting to defect.
 In the early winter of 1082, Alexios managed to obtain a mercenary force of 7,000 soldiers from the Seljuq Turkish sultan Suleiman ibn Qutulmish.
 The contingent was led by a general named Kamyres.
 Alexios continued to raise troops in Constantinople, while in late 1082 the Patriarch of Jerusalem Euthymius was sent to Thessalonica, where he mustered an additional force and attempted to broker a deal with the Normans.
 In March 1083, Alexios departed from Constantinople at the head of an army which marched towards Larissa.
 The army advanced through the narrow Tempe Valley, camping at Plabitza on the bank of the Peneius.

 The Byzantines avoided a direct engagement with the Normans, passing south-west of Larissa and arriving at Trikala in early April, without encountering any resistance.
 Byzantine scouts managed to apprehend a local man, who provided them with crucial information about the topography of the areas surrounding Larissa.
 The poor morale and lack of military experience of the Byzantine troops necessitated the use of guile to defeat the Normans.
 A day later, the generals Nikephoros Melissenos and Basil Kourtikios approached Larissa from the east while bearing the imperial standard.
-In the account of John Zonaras, Alexios' brother Adrian commands this decoy force wearing imperial garb leading the Normans to believe that they have engaged the main force under the command of the emperor.
+In the account of John Zonaras Alexios' brother Adrian commands this decoy force wearing imperial garb leading the Normans to believe that they have engaged the main force under the command of the emperor.
 Following a brief engagement the Byzantines made a feigned retreat, leading the unsuspecting Normans to a place called Lykostomion (Wolf's Mouth), where Alexios awaited with a unit of elite cavalry.
 Bohemond and the Count of Brienne's cavalry charged towards the imperial standard.
 When a small force of peltasts (light infantry) and mounted archers began to harass them from another direction, Brienne's cavalry turned their attention towards them.
 Suffering casualties, the cavalrymen broke off the engagement.
-Meanwhile, Bohemond had established his camp on the river islet of Salabria, eating grapes (pointing out that the engagement probably happened in late July).
+Meanwhile, Behemond had established his camp on the river islet of Salabria, eating grapes (pointing out that the engagement probably happened in late July).
 The following day, the Turkish and "Sarmatian" (probably Pecheneg) mounted archers returned, this time raiding Bohemond's camp.
 The Normans decided to stand their ground and formed a phalanx.
 Panic ensued when the Norman flag bearer was killed, prompting their retreat to Trikala.